July 28, 2021

 Image credit: NASA -- Artist rendition of the helicopter Ingenuity flying next to the Perseverance Rover.

-August 22, 2020
+Saturday Aug 22, 2020

 For our Season 6 Finale, we speak with conservationist, storyteller, filmmaker and fellow pop culture enthusiast, Luwi Nguluka.
 She shares her path from medicine to wildlife activism.
 Luwi is the co-founder of "Women For Conservation", Zambia's first network for women working on wildlife initiatives and is involved in the “This is not Game” bushmeat campaign which tackles the illegal trade.